fjs138/frank-mail/readme.md

 ## Frank Mail
-full stack web mail
+full stack webmail

 ## The Goal
 Create a mail platform that does not collect user data, use advertising, and is devoid of any connections to corporate or political entities.
 Honest mail.
 Frank Mail.

-## Technology Stack:
+## Technology Stack

 | Technology    	| Use           	  | Description     	|
 | :------------------|:-------------------| :----------------	|